 Season passes available

 Heralded as Southern California's closest winter resort with no mountain driving, Mountain High is worth a visit.
-The Tubing Park—Southern California's largest facility—is located at the North Resort.
-Moving carpet lifts are available to avoid lugging up the hill.
+The Tubing Park—Southern California's largest facility—is located at the North Resort and has a very basic bar/restaurant adjacent.
+Moving carpet lifts mean no lugging up the hill, and tubers get a solid push down the slope by attendants who are happy to strive for the longest run possible.
 Check out the real-time cameras.
 (While you're at it, check out our review of Mountain High's Children's Ski Academy).

 3. Snowdrift Snow Tubing Park